F5F0A0/Blackjack/README.md

 # Blackjack Simulator

-Welcome to **Bridget's Virtual Casino!** This is a single-player Blackjack simulator built in C for a project in **CS449 - Introduction to Systems Software**.
+Welcome to **Bridget's Virtual Casino!** This is a single-player Blackjack simulator built in C.

 ---